braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::info[**Independence of Kinematic Possibility from Dynamical Probability through Task Modularity**]

 A defining virtue of this task-theoretic formulation resides in its kinematic purity: membership in $\mathfrak{T}$ invokes no oracle of probability, no calculus of free energy, nor any measure of dynamical preferability.
 The space enumerates merely the structural feasibility of flux, remaining agnostic to enactment frequency or energetic toll.
 An addition $\mathfrak{T}_{add}(u,v)$ qualifies if irreflexive and timestampable [(§1.3.4)](#1.3.4), but its thermodynamic viability ($\Delta F < 0$ at vacuum temperature) defers to later adjudication [(§4.5.3)](dynamics#4.5.3).
 Deletions preserve $H$'s monotonicity yet postpone Landauer costs until erasure accounting [(§4.5.5)](dynamics#4.5.5).
 This stratification upholds the coherentist hierarchy [(§1.1.6)](#1.1.6): ontology affords the task space, axioms constrain its repertoire [(§2.3.3)](axioms#2.3.3), and dynamics impose selection [(§4.5.1)](dynamics#4.5.1).
-The vacuum's constructor (the persistent relationality) thus emerges as the agent of becoming: persistent yet enabling the infinite cycle of construction that begets the universe from nullity.
+The vacuum's constructor (the persistent relationality) thus emerges as the agent of becoming: persistent yet enabling the full cycle of construction that begets the universe from nullity.
 This independence ensures modularity: alterations to dynamical parameters (e.g., temperature scaling) perturb selection without reshaping kinematic possibility, facilitating rigorous isolation of ontology from mechanism and permitting the theory's scalability across regimes.
 :::

 ### 1.4.Z Implications and Synthesis {#1.4.Z}

 :::note[**The Task Space**]

-The restricted repertoire of additions and deletions yields a physical flux where relations can form and dissolve reversibly.
-By confining structural evolution to these binary primitives, the task space decouples kinematic possibility from dynamical probability, ensuring that the substrate acts as a neutral combinatorial engine rather than a directed force.
-This neutrality connects to the subsequent graph motifs by providing the unbiased primitive operations that detect and close patterns into stable structures, leaving the selection of those structures to the thermodynamic constraints.
+Limiting dynamics to the bare minimum allows the system simply to make or break a link.
+This symmetry reveals itself as a vital feature of the theory, as it ensures the universe is not structurally biased by its own mechanics toward either infinite density or total emptiness.
+We have ensured that the machinery of the universe is neutral, allowing the outcome to be determined by the interaction of the parts rather than the design of the tools.

+Structures can be built and dissolved with equal facility, allowing the system to explore its configuration space freely.
+This neutrality guarantees that any order that eventually emerges does so because of the thermodynamic rules of selection, not because the kinematic machinery was predisposed to produce it.
+With the object defined and the tools for modification established, we must now identify the specific shapes these tools are capable of creating.
 :::

 -----